David Lord, President

-Dave assumed the role of President & CEO for OSF St. Francis Hospital & Medical Group in 2013.
+Dave assumed the role of President for OSF St. Francis Hospital & Medical Group in 2013.

 Born at OSF St. Francis Hospital and raised in Escanaba, he is a graduate of Escanaba Area High School.
 He received his undergraduate degree from Northern Michigan University, where he also has completed coursework toward a Master of Public Administration degree.